Sizing multimodal suspensions with differential dynamic microscopy: DDM for Polydisperse Suspensions

 with contrast density $\rho$ (e.g., dye concentration in fluorescence), assumed here to be homogeneous and the same for all particles.

 In phase contrast imaging, the image is a projection of the optical path length, so can again be approximated by ${\cal P}_2(B_3)$.
 The bright-field image in the geometric limit is a shadowgraph which can be approximated by $I_0 - \beta {\cal P}_2(B_3)$, where $I_0$ and $\beta$ are constants.
-In either case, Eq.~\ref{eq:DICF2} is recovered.\footnote[5]{We note that this scaling is also consistent with a heterodyne scattering perspective\cite{Cerbino2008DDM, Multiscale_Review} in which the contribution of individual particles, $a(k) \propto R^3$, comes from interference between the scattered and transmitted electric fields and $A(k)\sim N a^2(k)$.} Quite generally, then,
+In either case, Eq.~\ref{eq:DICF2} is recovered.
+Quite generally, whenever the contributions of a particle's volume elements to the image intensity contrast are additive, one finds